 What to Do if You Don’t Have a Cigar Cutter

-We have all been in this situation, especially new cigar smokers — You arrive at a lounge or a hangout and you have brought several nice cigars with you.
+We’ve all been in this situation, especially new cigar smokers.
+You arrive at a lounge or a hangout and you have brought several nice cigars with you.
 Just as you are about to enjoy your fine smokes, however, you realize you have forgotten your cigar cutter.
+How to cut cigar without cutter?

-While it seems like all is lost, have no fear, there are several options for you to be able to enjoy your cigars, even without your trusty cutter.
+While it seems like all is lost, have no fear, there are several options when you need to cut a cigar without a cutter.
 However, before we begin, let me just state the 100% best way to cut your cigar is with a proper cigar cutter.
 These are just some options for those few times a cigar cutter is unavailable.

 This is the most common tool to use to cut your cigars and is probably the best outside of a cigar cutter.
-Using a sharp knife, such as a pocketknife, you can cut your cigar a few different ways to be able to smoke it.
-First, you can gently slice off just underneath he cap, the same spot you would cut with a cutter.
+Using a sharp knife, such as a pocketknife, you can smoke a cigar without a cutter by cutting it in a few different ways.
+First, you can gently slice off just underneath the cap, the same spot you would cut with a cutter.
 However, if your knife isn’t super sharp, you might risk damaging the cigar.

 If I have a knife, I prefer to do a cross-cut.
 I will cut two deep cuts into the head of the cigar, basically making an X marks the spot.
 Make sure you cut deep enough to cut past the cap.
 This will offer you a pretty decent draw without risking too much damage to the cigar.